 Education & Workforce Development

-Workforce development: A good education is the first step in developing a quality workforce.
-Our educational system should be modeled after successful states.
-We must provide a quality education (including…
+Education & Workforce Development: Our educational system should be modeled after successful states.
+We must provide a quality education (including technical/trade related options) as well as new job opportunities that…

 Letter to the Editor, Albuquerque Journal, published on April 7, 2018.
 Written by JOE STEHLING of Angel Fire